bbauska/UofM-Inter-with-JavaScript/readme.md

 <p align="center" width="100%">
 <img src="./images/image009.png?raw=true"
   style="width:45%;"
-  alt="Looping: Determine at runtime how many times you want to run some code." />
+  title="Looping: Determine at runtime how many times you want to run some code" alt="Looping: Determine at runtime how many times you want to run some code." />
 </p>